-It is a mother’s right to share her birth stories.
+A mother needs to share her birth stories.
 It is empowering and cathartic.
 Its a memory, good or bad that she doesn’t want to forget.
 It is a treasure she can share with her children and grandchildren.
 These are mine.
-Adeline, ZoraJane, and Vivian.

 I also share my stories to show mother’s that birth and pregnancy doesn’t have to be like its so often portrayed on TV and the movies.
 The mother as the victim of pain and disgusting fluids and “circumstance” has become the norm partly because that’s all we see and hear about.
 I didn’t know any other way with my first.
 Later I’d been exposed to birth in a different light.
 First with a friend in another state sharing his and his wife’s story.
 It was that glimmer of birth as beautiful that brought me more stories and more education of a happy natural birth.
 Its the kind of labor and birth that looked nothing like the scary experience that so many people think is normal.
 In the expanse of human history that out-of-control birth story is short compared to the natural positive birth stories of human babies.
 I hope to give at least a glimpse of what it can be like when the parents educate themselves and choose to make their experience an enjoyable one.